 An appropriate Installation Guide is included as an insert with the camera.
 This guide provides step-by-step instructions for installing the camera interface software for Windows-based computers.
-Additional instructions are included for installing a PCI Express interface card in the computer.
+Additional instructions are included for installing an interface card in the computer